cconover/wp-fragmention/readme.txt

 Initial release.

 == Changelog ==

+= 0.1.3 =
+Updated to the latest version of the Fragmention script, which fixes an issue parsing the second hashmark.

 = 0.1.2 =
 Updated to the latest version of the Fragmention script.
 Fixed readme.txt with expanded description and the proper plugin name.